 Inventories, consisting principally of personal care products, are stated at the lower of cost, as determined on a first-in, first-out basis, or market.
-All inventory balances are comprised of finished goods used in beauty and health and wellness services or held for resale for sale to customers.
+All inventory balances are comprised of finished goods used in beauty and health and wellness services or held for sale to customers.
 Inventory reserve is recorded to write down the cost of inventory to the estimated market value.
-No inventory reserve was recorded during the years ended December 31, 2023 and 2022.
-During the year ended December 31, 2021, we recorded inventory impairment charges of \$4.0 million (of which approximately \$2.0 million was recorded in the three months ended December 31, 2021) for the decline in the net realizable value of inventories, which is included in Cost of products in the accompanying consolidated statement of operations.
-This impairment charge principally was the result of excess, slow-moving, expiration of products and damaged inventories held at our Maritime segment caused by the cessation of our cruise line partners operations and, consequently, our Maritime segment operations due to the coronavirus ("COVID-19") pandemic.
-The establishment of inventory reserves involved estimating the amount of inventories that would be sold at or used in health and wellness services on cruises when they returned to sailing, which was uncertain and dependent on our cruise line partners and its customers that use our services and purchase our products.
-There was no incremental impairment during 2023 and 2022.
-The activity in the Company's inventory reserve is summarized as follows (in thousands):
+No inventory reserve was recorded during the years ended December 31, 2024 and 2023.
+The establishment of inventory reserves involved estimating the amount of inventories that would not be sold at or used in health and wellness services on cruises when they returned to sailing during 2022, after a cessation of operations due to the COVID-19 pandemic, which was uncertain and dependent on our cruise line partners and its customers that use our services and purchase our products.
+Write offs against the inventory reserve were \$5.9 million during 2022.
+There was no incremental impairment during 2024 and 2023.